konflux-ci/e2e-tests/docs/DeveloperGenerateTest.md

 ```

-or parse Ginkgo Test Files that have large amount of code, like [build.go](../tests/build/build.go), and generate spec outline so that they can be easily evaluated.
+or parse Ginkgo Test Files that have large amounts of code, like [build.go](../tests/build/build.go), and generate spec outlines that looks like this.

 ```
 BuildSuiteDescribe: Build service E2E tests @build, @HACBS